bgopi23/tp/docs/UserGuide.md

 Format: `weight INDEX [WEIGHT] `

-* Adds a weight value to a client specified by `INDEX`.
+* Adds a weight value (kg) to a client specified by `INDEX`.
 The index refers to the index number shown in the displayed client list.
 * Refer to the [valid parameter table](#parameter-constraints) for more details about input restrictions.
 * Weight values specified in this command will be added as a new weight value to the specified client.
 To edit the latest weight of the client, use the [`edit`](#editing-a-client--edit) command.
 * If more than one value is entered, only the first value will be parsed.
 Extraneous parameters after the first value will be ignored.